tailscale/tmemes/docs/api.md

   This call supports [pagination](#pagination) and [filtering](#filtering).
   Paging past the end returns `"macros":null`.

+- `POST /api/context/:id` add, clear, or remove context links on the specified macro by ID.
+The request body must be a JSON `tmemes.ContextRequest`, and unless the action is `"clear"`, (at least) a link URL is required.

 - `(GET|POST|DELETE) /api/template/:id` get, set, delete one template by ID.
   The `POST` body must be `multipart/form-data` (TODO: document keys).